thunderbird/thunderbird-android/docs/engineering/rfcs/0005-imap-idle-push-on-new-account-inboxes.md

 We call this "push," which is most closely related to notifications and push notifications go through a server we wouldn't own and therefore wouldn't be private.
 But these are not push notifications.
 We instead are using IMAP IDLE to keep a socket open, then notifying the user locally when the server is updated.
 As a result, we're not using a push service, and, if the user has notifications disabled, we could still be doing the (near) real-time syncing.

-We may want to consider documenting this feature better, and removing the "push" toggle, instead using a "real time syncing" toggle that, when turned off, will allow the user to select a fetch interval.
+We may want to consider documenting this feature better, and removing the "push" toggle, instead using an "instant syncing" toggle that, when turned off, will allow the user to select a fetch interval.
 This is a more accurate representation of what "push" is, a replacement for fetching, not a replacement for notifications.
 As we reconfigure the notification settings, this will be something we can consider.
-However, the scope of this change is to only add the IMAP IDLE service as something that is activated by default if we can during account setup.
-Dramatic changes to our settings, verbiage, and subsequent documentation is out of scope for this task.
+However, the scope of this change is to only activate the existing IMAP IDLE service by default on the user's inbox if we can during account setup.
+Dramatic changes to our settings, verbiage, and subsequent documentation is out of scope for this task, but will be part of "Phase 2" of the notification settings improvement project.

 ## Outcome